-- An overload for length() that allows datums to report their size in a meaningful way.
+- An overload that allows datums to report their size through length().
+The most important of the three in my mind.

 For example, I might have